 Andrew Mattock, CFA

-Andrew Mattock is a Portfolio Manager at Matthews Asia and manages the firm’s China Strategy.
+Andrew Mattock is a Portfolio Manager at Matthews Asia and manages the firm's China and China Small Companies Strategies.
 Prior to joining the firm in 2015, he was a Fund Manager at Henderson Global Investors for 15 years, first in London and then in Singapore, managing Asia Pacific equities.
-Andrew holds a Bachelor of Business in Accounting from ACU.
-He began his career at PricewaterhouseCoopers and is qualified as a Chartered Accountant.
+Andrew holds a Bachelor of Business majoring in Accounting from ACU.
+He began his career at PricewaterhouseCoopers and qualified as a Chartered Accountant.

 The value of an investment in the Fund can go down as well as up and possible loss of principal is a risk of investing.
 Investments in international and emerging market securities may involve risks such as social and political instability, market illiquidity, exchange-rate fluctuations, a high level of volatility and limited regulation.
 The Fund invests in holdings denominated in foreign currency, and is exposed to the risk that the value of the foreign currency will increase or decrease.
 The Fund invests primarily in equity securities, which may result in increased volatility.
 Investments in a single-country fund may be subject to a higher degree of market risk than diversified funds because of concentration in a specific country.
 These and other risks associated with investing in the Fund can be found in the Prospectus.